BetaHydri/RC4_AD_Check/README.md

 - **Forest-wide scanning**: Automatically discovers and scans all domains in the forest
 - **Comprehensive object coverage**: Audits Users, Computers, and Domain Trusts
 - **Detailed reporting**: Shows current encryption types for each flagged object
+- **Clear success/failure feedback**: Displays appropriate messages when no issues are found vs. when problems are detected
+- **Windows Server 2025 compatibility warnings**: Alerts for objects that will fail authentication on Server 2025 DCs
 - **Optional remediation**: Interactive mode to fix issues by setting AES-only encryption
 - **Export capability**: Results can be exported to CSV for further analysis